MaterSim/PyXtal/doc/Background.rst

    :scale: 50%
    :alt: fractional vs absolute coordinates

-This 4x4 matrix is called an affine transformation matrix.
+This matrix is called an ``affine transformation matrix``.
 With it, we can apply operations using a single matrix multiplication operation.
 Although this may seem like just a mathematical trick, the affine matrix notation highlights the group structure of the transformations, as it allows translations and rotations